Kalavani 2

 Kalavani 2 is a 2019 Indian Tamil-language romantic comedy film directed and produced by A. Sarkunam.
 The film stars Vimal and Oviya, with RJ Vigneshkanth amongst others in supporting roles.
 This is Vimal's 25th film.
 A standalone sequel to Kalavani (2010), the film began production in February 2018.
-The film was released on 5 July 2019 to negative reviews.
+It was released on 5 July 2019 to negative reviews.

 Plot

 Arivazhagan (Vimal) continues his fraudulent existence with a new friend Vicky (RJ Vigneshkanth) in town.
-When the Panchayat elections are announced Arivazhagan 's uncle and his lover Maheswari (Oviya) father are contesting for the Local body elections.
+When the Panchayat elections are announced, Arivazhagan 's uncle and the father of his lover Maheswari (Oviya) are contesting for the local bodies elections.
 The Kalavani plans to file nomination on his own hoping that either side would pay him off to avoid splitting of votes and cheats Panchayat (Ganja Karuppu) to finance this scheme.